anas-ahmad39/Git-demo/README.md

 # Git-demo
-this is Git and GitHub demo class
+this is Git and GitHub demo class.